akiehl2000/HONR499Project/README.md

 procedure.
 - `Output`: Contains output and error messages from executing the model fitting scripts.
+- `Plots`: Contains all saved result plots used for paper and presentation.
 - `Scripts`: Contains model fitting scripts.